SILVERRUDDERTM Challenge of The Sea 2021

 1. PRE-START BRIEFING

-The Pre-start briefing will be held in English at the Meeting Point on Thursday 19th. of September at 17.00 hours.
+The Pre-start briefing will be held in English at the Meeting Point on Thursday 16 September at 17.00 hours. .

 Extra attention should be paid during starts and during night time.

 Engines and generators etc. that can be mistaken with the use of engines must be stopped no later than when entering the starting zone and until passing the finishing line upon completion of the race.

 Engines may be used in order to assist a person or another boat in distress or in danger.
 Immediately after the assistance, such an incident must be reported by telephone to the Safety Committee on +45/30690951 or +45/30894783.